 The CSUDH batteries reduce demand from the grid throughout the day and automatically provide far better grid relief via automated load reductions than what was possible with manual adjustments.
 The campus now also acts as a Virtual Power Plant, flexibly providing approximately 400 kW of load reduction during a DR event.
 When combined with the energy storage system, the campus can intelligently deliver up to 1,400 kW of load reductions.

 The Athena platform continually learns and adapts over time, performing thousands of calculations, forecasting simulations, and split-second decisions to optimize battery use.
 By monitoring CSUDH’s load curve, the solution can determine how much load it can discharge while still being able to manage demand peaks.
-Visual dashboards have also been crucial in enabling Seeton to demonstrate the benefits of the Stem energy storage system to university officials, other campuses, and visitors from around the world, including a Chinese delegation that toured the CSUDH facility.
+Visual dashboards have enabled Seeton to demonstrate Stem’s energy storage benefits to university officials, other campuses, and visitors from around the world.